Pure Storage Inc. (PSTG) Just Got Our Attention

 KeyBanc Capital Markets gave a rating of “Overweight” to PSTG, setting the target price at $25 in the report published on April 23rd of the current year.

-During the last 5 trading sessions, PSTG fell by -2.15%, which changed the moving average for the period of 200-days by +18.60% in comparison to the 20-day moving average, which settled at $18.40.
-In addition, Pure Storage Inc. saw -17.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PSTG rose by +2.09%, which changed the moving average for the period of 200-days by +13.85% in comparison to the 20-day moving average, which settled at $18.72.
+In addition, Pure Storage Inc. saw -15.66% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading